synfonaut/Open-Directory/README.md

 * messages should float over content, so if you're scrolled down you still see it
 * unconfirmed media not in tipchain
 * search is pulling up duplciates for open directory guide
+* let directory owners know they can set their own rules and guidelines

 ## Problems to think through
 * reposting dir.sv links should act as symlink, and not "steal" tipchain. should find balance between users. could/should tip count on the original post? should we merge tipchains? how to balance this?
 * downvotes (who gets the tip? if content creator..incentivizes wrong behavior)
 * content scanners..what's best way to turn content stealing negative into a positive. tools for creators to monitor for their content and automatically claim tipchain
+* moderator governance...3 strikes and out? ...not very robust...
 * reputation. incentive not to turn your account
+* tip moderation. incentivize good moderators?

 ## 0.0.3